bobanetwork/boba_legacy/boba_documentation/developer/xdomain-tx-status.md

 ## 2. Running a watcher

-Internally in all the services, and also in the `gateway`, the status of all transactions in monitored through a typescript watcher.
-See https://github.com/bobanetwork/boba/blob/develop/integration-tests/test/shared/watcher-utils.ts.
+Internally in all the services, and also in the `gateway`, the status of all transactions in monitored through a [watcher](../../integration-tests/test/shared/watcher-utils.ts).
 Here is some generic pseudocode:

 ```javascript